chaunceygardiner/weewx-purple/README.md

       that this extension was downloaded to `~/software/weewx-purple`.
       Adjust the command as necessary.

+2. To get average readings over the archive period and to not miss any data when weewx is down, install [purple-proxy](https://github.com/chaunceygardiner/purple-proxy).

 # How to access weewx-purple fields in reports.

 Detailed instructions are pending, below is a quick and dirty set of instructions.